Occupation: Ship owner and designer

 This latter test of skill gave rise to much amusement.
 Each

 flag, with the back of the car towards that flag, and the results were

 most ludicrous in some cases.
 Nearly every competitor lost the sense of

-direction or length, some driving entirely off the
+direction or length, some driving entirely off the gymkhana ground, and

-Racing Club, and on 4 July 1908 she won the Ladies Bracelet Handicap at Brooklands,
+Club, and on 4 July 1908 she won the Ladies Bracelet Handicap at Brooklands,

 the first race held there for women drivers.
-Muriel was
+Muriel was driving her brother

 SIXTY MILES AN HOUR.